-The Audit Committee received reports from the Company's General Counsel and Chief Compliance Officer and Corporate Audit regarding the Company's policies, processes and procedures relating to compliance with News Corporation Global Anti-Bribery and Anti-Corruption Policy and activities of the Company's Compliance Steering Committee.
+The Audit Committee received reports from the Company's General Counsel and Chief Compliance Officer and the corporate auditors regarding the

+Company's policies, processes and procedures relating to compliance with News Corporation's Global Anti-Bribery and Anti-Corruption Policy and the activities of the Company's Compliance Steering Committee.

-Based on the above-mentioned review and discussions with management, the independent registered public accounting firm and the corporate auditors, the Audit Committee recommended to the Board that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2016, for filing with the SEC.
-The Audit Committee also appointed E&Y as the Company's independent registered public accounting firm, and the Board concurred in such appointment.
+Based on the above-mentioned review and discussions with management, the independent registered public accounting firm and the corporate auditors, the Audit Committee recommended to the Board that the Company's audited financial statements be included in its Annual Report on Form 10-K for the fiscal year ended June 30, 2017, for filing with the SEC.
+The Audit Committee also appointed E&Y as the Company's independent registered public accounting firm for fiscal 2018, and the Board concurred in such appointment.